Turtlecrafter81/al-guides/Operation Siren Guide.md

 - There are 3 main currency: Supply Coins, Item Tokens and Energy Storage Device (ESDs).
 Tokens and ESDs are used in some events.
 - Akashi shop (random event in region maps) sells the following:
    - Tokens packs: for coins.
 Buy these always.
    - AP boxes: for coins.
-Buy these always
+Buy these if you want to grind more.
+Highly recommended but not mandatory since they do not get converted to vouchers.
    - Healing kits: for coins.
-Buy these if you are short on it, mostly not needed.
+Don't buy these if you aren't short on it, mostly not needed since you get more than enough of it from drops.
+They also don't get converted to vouchers
    - Tuning samples: increases their respective stat for ESDs.
 Only buy when below the Adaptive stat break point above (200/200/150)
-- Port shops (refresh every half week-ish or twice a week):
+- Port shops (refresh every 3 days, all 4 ports share the same 150 items pool that are fixed every cycle):
    - Plates: Rainbow and Gold plates for Tokens.
-Buy these always
+Buy these always. **(Highest Priority)**
-   - Gold Design blueprints for Tokens.
-Buy these always
+   - Gold and Rainbow Design blueprints for Tokens.
+Buy these always. **(Highest Priority)**
    - Blue and Red Coordinates for Tokens.
 Blue leads to Obscured Zone/Treasure Maps.
 Red leads to Abyssal Zone.
-Buy these always
+Buy these always.
+Rainbow colored Coords leads to C6 Abyss zones which drop high tier quality loot which are **Highest Priority** should the player are able to clear it (the boss is level 128).
    - Tokens packs: for coins.
-Buy these always.
+Buy these if short of tokens.
+You get more than enough if you do your strongholds consistently.
    - AP boxes: for coins.
-Buy these always
+Buy these if you want to grind more.
    - Tuning samples: for Tokens/Coins.
-Same as above (only when below 200/200/150)
+Buy only when below 200/200/150.
-   - The 4 META ship enhancement materials: Ignore is fine.
+   - The 4 META ship enhancement materials: Ignore these are fine.
 Only buy if you are swimming in Tokens/Coins.
+It helps for enhancing META ships but you
-   - ESDs for tokens: buy if you are really short on them
+   - ESDs for tokens: buy if you are really short on them to do random events.
+Bad conversion rate to vouchers so keep about 5-8 in storage is good enough since you will drop more eventually.
-   - Gear materials: Skip, buy gold boxes 1st if any.
+   - Gear materials: Skip blue and purple, you'll be swimming in it soon enough. **Buy gold gear mat boxes are medium-high priority since some mats are heavily used (Gold Electronics)**.

 ## Regional Map